Participatory Budgeting Nurtures Democratic Values

 Reflecting on case studies in Chicago, St. Louis, Boston, Greensboro, and Clarkston, and original interviews with city employees, elected officials, and communities, Gordon et al illustrate participatory budgeting processes in action through firsthand accounts.
 The authors mine experiences for insights and lessons on the perceptions of community leaders, uses of social media, and tactics, strategies, and processes of participatory budgeting.
 Three major themes emerge from the research: the development of participatory budgeting infrastructure, mobilization of citizen participation in deliberations, and the evaluation and improvement of the impact of participatory budgeting.

-While book provides a broad overview of partnerships in action, it also develops a comprehensive account of participatory budgeting, presenting recommendations and guidelines to nurture civic engagement and democratic values.
+While the book provides a broad overview of partnerships in action, it also develops a comprehensive account of participatory budgeting, presenting recommendations and guidelines to nurture civic engagement and democratic values.